iturdikulov/notes/Python_community-Python_tutorial_04_controlflow.md

 > extract components (sequence elements or object attributes) from the
 > value into ==variables== in case block. <!--SR:!2024-08-19,6,238-->

-TODO: need improve Can I use objects (classes for example) in pattern matching, can I bind class attributes to variables?
+- [ ] need improve Can I use objects (classes for example) in pattern matching, can I bind class attributes to variables?
 <br class="f">
 Yes, you can use objects (in case blocks), place them with arguments (like